Do you have a worrier? I am a worrier and I have a worrier. So far we’ve been able to manage his anxiety without too

 - Buddy system: Pair student with a peer to aid with transitions to lunch and recess (these less structured situations can trigger anxious feelings)

 - Fears of rejection in the cafeteria or on the playground can take the fun out of free time.
 Help bridge the gap by creating ties between small groups of children.
 A lunch bunch with two or three children can create a shared experience that kids can draw on later.
 When working in pairs or small groups, don’t always have children choose the groupings themselves.
 Alternate this with a “counting off” technique or drawing straws to allow variability in the groupings.

 - Anxious children often struggle with the unlikely fear that they will get in trouble.
 Seat them away from more distracting classmates.
-It may help them focus on their work and not feeling responsible for the class. (until I found this one, I had no idea this was a sign of anxiety, one that my son exhibits often!)
+It may help them focus on their work and not feel responsible for the class. (until I found this one, I had no idea this was a sign of anxiety, one that my son exhibits often!)

 - Extra time and warnings before transitions are very common 504 accommodations for anxiety.

 - Preferential seating (near the door, near the front of the room, near the teacher’s desk).